Non Toxic Cleaning:

 - Benzalkonium chlorides

 - Products that are labeled “antibacterial” or “antimicrobial” most likely contain quats.

 Force of Nature does not contain quats – or any other toxic, harmful chemical!
-Instead, our revolutionary cleaning system harnesses the power of Hypochlorous Acid, a powerful disinfectant that is as effective as bleach, but gentle enough to spray directly on a pacifier or high chair.
+Instead, our revolutionary cleaning system harnesses the power of Hypochlorous Acid, a powerful disinfectant that is as effective as bleach, but so gentle you can spray it on a pacifier or water bottle without rinsing.
 Hypochlorous Acid (HOCl) is the same substance your white blood cells produce to fight off infection and has been used in medical applications for decades including wound care, ophthalmology, veterinary medicine, and dermatology.
-Force of Nature is EPA-registered, is on the EPA’s List N, the disinfectants approved for use against Covid-19, and kills 99.9% of viruses and bacteria.
+Force of Nature is an EPA-registered hospital-grade disinfectant that kills 99.9% of viruses and bacteria and is on EPA’s List N, the disinfectants approved for use against Covid-19.

 We’re proud to have created an all-in-one multi-purpose cleaner, deodorizer and EPA registered disinfectant that is as effective as bleach, but without harmful, toxic chemicals like quats.
 We have 2 options to meet the needs of smaller and larger spaces: our original 12 ounce Force of Nature, and our new large-capacity, commercial-grade Force of Nature Pro that makes 32 or 64 oz.
 Learn more about Force of Nature, and grab your starter kit.